Skip to Content

 This diagram features high-quality fuses, busbars, wires, and lugs with highly efficient wire routing & system design with decreased redundancies that will accommodate most of the popular and less expensive Inverter/Chargers and other components I see people using like Renogy and AIMS.

-This is the ’88 Honda Civic of camper electrical systems.
-It won’t win any high-performance races, but it will get you from point A to point B in a safe and reliable manner for a modest amount of time if you don’t work it too hard.
+This is the Honda Civic of camper electrical systems.
+It won’t win any high-performance races, but it will get you from point A to point B in a safe and reliable manner.

 History of Changes to this Page (Click to Expand)